jadupl2/jadupl2.github.io/_pages/install.md

 ### SADMIN Support
-Should you ran into problem while installing or running the SADMIN tools, please run the 'sadm_support_request.sh', attach the resulting log to an email with a description of your problem or question and sent it to support@sadmin.ca.
+Should you ran into problem while installing or running the SADMIN tools, please run the 'sadm_support_request.sh', attach the resulting log to an email with a description of your problem or question and sent it to [sadmlinux@gmail.com](mailto:sadmlinux@gmail.com).
 We will get back to you as soon as possible.